miklevin/MikeLev.in/pipulate.md

 ### Layout & User Interface

-The app's UI is divided into clear, distinct regions:
+The app’s UI is divided into clear, distinct regions:

     ┌─────────────────────────────┐
     │        Navigation           │